Bradley-Stradling/Linux_Deb_Box/README.txt

 current working directory. (needs parsing)

-Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen write it to a file in cwd or both.
+Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen, write it to a file in cwd or both.

 Harden_Etc.sh - Sets permissions to root only on some /etc files.
 Must be run as root.
 (Needs further checking of user status and location.)